Snergster/virl_boxcutter/README.md

 10. Make a copy of the 'settings.tf.orig' and call it 'settings.tf'.

 11. Edit the 'settings.tf' file.
 Replace the packet_api 'default' field with your packet_api_key.
 You can also adjust the 'dead_mans_timer' value and the 'packet_machine_type' that will be used with the VIRL server is created.
+In addition, you can select where you want your VIRL server to be hosted from the available Packet.net data centers.
+EWR1 == New York, SJC1 == San Jose, CA, AMS1 == Amsterdam.
+Instructions in the settings.tf file will guide you to the changes that you need to make.

 12. From a command window, go into the 'virl_boxcutter' directory and run the following command: